threefoldtecharchive/rivine/extensions/minting/readme.md

-// Pass the condition the NewMintingPlugin plugin := minting.NewMintingPlugin(types.NewCondition(condition), minterDefinitionTxVersion, coinCreationTxVersion) err = cs.RegisterPlugin("minting", plugin, cancel)
+// Pass the condition the NewMintingPlugin plugin := minting.NewMintingPlugin(types.NewCondition(condition), minterDefinitionTxVersion, coinCreationTxVersion)
-if err != nil {
+//Create a channel to cancel the initial syncing if needed ( for example when the process is halted) cancel:= make(chan struct{}) err = cs.RegisterPlugin("minting", plugin, cancel) if err != nil {
     return err